 The data collected includes information on the demographics and personal circumstances of people receiving treatment, as well as details of the interventions delivered and their outcomes.

 You can find more details on the methodology used in the report in the NDTMS annual statistics quality and methodology document.

 Alcohol and drug treatment statistics reports for previous years can be found in the OHID Alcohol and drug misuse and treatment statistics collection.

 15.2 Policy context

 Alcohol and drug treatment in England is commissioned by local authorities using the public health grant.
 They are responsible for assessing local need for treatment and commissioning a range of services and interventions to meet that need.

 The public health grant conditions make it clear that:

-PHE works with local authorities and provides them with bespoke data, guidance, tools and other support to help them commission services more effectively.
+OHID works with local authorities and provides them with bespoke data, guidance, tools and other support to help them commission services more effectively.

-PHE guidance for alcohol and drug treatment is available in the Alcohol and drug misuse prevention and treatment guidance collection.
+Guidance for alcohol and drug treatment is available in the Alcohol and drug misuse prevention and treatment guidance collection.

 A wide range of NDTMS data is available at the NDTMS website, including some data reports that are only available to local authority commissioners (via login).